markirch/sat-modulo-symmetries/docs/index.md

 `build-and-install.sh` uses CMake, the built binaries are found in `build/src/`.
 The executables, static libraries, and required headers are automatically installed to the default location (something like `/usr/local/`, which probably requires root privileges, for which `build-and-install.sh` will ask).

+!!! note
 	Use `build-and-install.sh -l` instead if you don't have administrative priveleges and need to install locally (see `-h` for more options).

+!!! warning
+	An earlier version of this manual recommended to first build CaDiCaL.
+This step is now included in `build-and-install.sh` and **should not** be performed separately.
+If you build CaDiCaL separately, you need to make sure it is configured with `-fPIC`.

 `smsg` generates undirected graphs, `smsd` is for directed graphs.
 Likewise use `libsms.a` to generate undirected graphs, and `libsmsdir.a` for directed ones.